Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 Final words regarding scanner; it's not fully covered yet but the important tools for inputs are sorted.
 I once again want to say that I **do not** like scanner now after this roller-coaster.

+## MenuHandler

+I'll be looking into mocking up the other classes to make the tests independent from `Session` and `SessionHandler`.
+Though I will _start_ with writing test in a way I know works to get the project to move forward.

+The idea is that the menu handler will be printing instructions and menus, and ask for the input.
+One example being `searchSessionById`, this method should be called when the user selects "search for session" within a menu and then be prompted to input text to search for.
+From here it will branch into 2 cases.
+Either a list of matching sessions are printed and the user can then proceed to pick one to show details of, or no matches are found, and you will be notified regarding it.

+### Reflection

+I ended up essentially making identical tests and methods as `sessionHandler`.
+Creating a new commit to start from a clean slate with empty tests.

+Trying to break down the tests into smaller bits, in this case _only_ checking for whatever prints are happening.
+Reasoning behind that is due to us already having tests for the manipulation of sessions within `SessionHandlerTest`.
+I'll add more tests/code to `SessionHandlerTest` now when I have more functions I want to implement.

+## Misc - Ramble Text
+Sorting sessions method done, `getSortedSessions`.
+I stumbled upon a few good explanations across google and will do a quick deep dive to *attempt* at making this sorting flexible based on what the user picked.
+Not going to implement it fully to the actual project, but I want to see if it's possible with `.sorted()` call.
+Initial idea is to make an Enum class that contains all types of comparators like comparing `(s1, s2) -> Double.compare(s1.getDistance(), s2.getDistance());` for example.
+The general structure is the same, but you are just comparing different values!

+**LETS GOOO, IT WORKED!**
+I was not too sure if it would work, but it seems to work suuuper smoothly.
+This means that I could in theory let the user choose a sorting method with a switch-case and then pass it on to `getSortedSessions`.
+I won't focus on it now though due to it not being relevant to the project.
+Tests to assure it works are there as well just as a FYI.

+I'm diving back into singletons, I can't believe that I'm doing that...
+Update: jokes on me, it's still horrid.🙃 I'll temporarily pass the scanner for now, refactoring it later should not be too difficult this time around due to the smaller project scale.

+## Integration of classes

+Whilst testing for singletons and scanner shenanigans I also started refactoring `User`.
+The user now includes a collection of sessions (`SessionHandler`).
+This is both because of simplicity of parameters, and it being quite logical to have the collection tied to a user.
+I've now started working on `MenuHandler` again for the 10000th time.
+I'll be honest and say that I'm somewhat lost over how to write the tests.

+### Reflection
+I do think my excessive googling has backfired due to the sheer amount of different opinions, styles, versions both testing and mockito have.
+I went through so many versions of mockito to try figure out the issue to no avail.
+I'm not getting any compilation errors anymore which I'm glad for, but at the cost of a super messy project.
+This can be seen by my mixture of variable naming, code structure.

+---

+---
+## Day "4" - 13/01-25 (Will most likely just put the dates as titles due to days not fitting)

+- [ ] Advanced G assignments.
+(Kept as a single point for now)
+- [ ] Start on VG assignments.
+- [x] Refactor `MenuHandlerTest`, and add more tests
+- [ ] Complete `MenuHandler`'s functions
+- [x] Hate on Scanner a bit more
+- [x] Look into mocking further and refactor accordingly.

+### Agenda

+Goal for this part would be to finish up the `menuHanlder` so that the project will be an actually functional program.
+The methods in question will be mostly menu systems to redirect to appropriate method calling, such as add session, that will have its own followup of prompted inputs to fill in the details of a session.

+## Fleeting-Notes

+I feel like I've worked somewhat backwards with this, or at least I should've looked more into mockito properly since I had some gigantic troubles with **Scanner** and mocking.
+Which caused me to go down a rabbit hole of cursed stuff.
+The idea of mocking for `menuHandlerTest` is to avoid essentially testing whatever scanner already have.
+We should not care about the logic and if the return is correct, but rather the outcome of the entire method.

+Totally forgot to check off the lil checklist.
+Most of the documentation are within the text and my rants!

+---
+## MenuHandler (again)

+Refactored the entire `MenuHandlerTest` and it now incorporates mocking, specifically scannerWrapper.
+Tests works properly now and I can proceed to make more tests for the branching menu.
+I won't cover all the branching paths if they call for a similar method/ same method with another argument.

+Deep diving into the furthest branch to develop first due to me technically branch testing all the way to reach that endpoint.
+So I will test "some" branches more due to me passing through menus.
+In this case deleting a session whilst viewing the details

+**Order of menus:**
+Main Menu > session menu > view all sessions > detailed session view > delete method.

+By going this way I won't need to create tests for the menus themselves, but more if they accomplish the goal of passing me through to the right methods.
+If I went the other way around, then some of these tests would become redundant.
+**TDLR**: Menus are a means to an end.

+Test created and fully functional.
+Started with working on the method itself as a public call.
+Then worked my way outwards towards `runMainMenu()`.
+That way the preceding menus will be created and tested along the path but not fully developed due to missing method calls within the other cases.

+With the deletion sorted, I'm now more confident in writing tests for this type of code.
+Going over to creation and searching for sessions tests.
+Ideally I would like to assert that the `sessionHandler` properly executed the task and assert that the output was correct.

+Currently hitting a bit of a snag, I want to create more `scannerWrapper` methods to fulfill unique needs such as `dateInput()` or `minutesInput()` that would parse input and return proper data to create a session.
+Will try to make a functioning base for now and then write tests for these methods and then develop them
+<br/>✨(ITS SOON REFACTORING TIME)✨ <br/>

+Baseline developed code are functioning, ironing out kinks I found and in the process of removing some redundant methods such as `printAllSessions` and `printQueryResults`.
+Both essentially do the same thing, and I can refactor `resolveSessionView` to take in an argument of `List<String>` so it would work with both the search logic and standard view.

+### Reflection
+**MEGA PRODUCTIVE DAY** I might've still hated on scanner *but*, it turned out to work quite smoothly when you don't try to solve both `byteArrayInput` and `Mockito` whilst trying to further progress your tests/code.
+Especially if 2 of the issues turned out to be standard warnings that are quuuuite *recent*...

+I might work more today, but odds are not.
+Got an early hospital visit the next day (01/14), so I'll not push myself to work anymore unless a 💡 hits.